Medically reviewed by Drugs.com. Last updated on Nov 6, 2019.

 Brivaracetam may cause changes in mood or behavior, problems with coordination, or unusual tiredness or weakness.
 Tell your doctor right away if you start to feel depressed, anxious, angry, getting upset easily, restless, or have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that trouble you, especially if they are new or getting worse quickly.

 Brivaracetam may cause serious allergic reactions, including bronchospasm and angioedema.
-Tell your doctor if you have difficulty in breathing or swallowing, a fever, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, nausea, reddening of the skin, especially around the ears, swelling of the eyes, face, or inside of the nose, or unusual tiredness or weakness.
+Tell your doctor if you have difficulty in breathing or swallowing, a fever, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals, nausea, reddening of the skin, especially around the ears, swelling of the eyes, face, or inside of the nose, or unusual tiredness or weakness.

 Do not stop using brivaracetam without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.